Categories: Personal Injury

 Avalanche Cases Interpreted Differently by Colorado Courts

 Two recent cases regarding the deaths of young Colorado skiers as a result of inbounds avalanches last year at Vail and Winter Park have prompted two separate Colorado District Courts to issue completely conflicting opinions as to whether an inbound avalanche is an “inherent risk” of skiing pursuant to the Colorado Skier Safety Act.
-On January 22, 2012, 13-year old Taft Conlin was killed by an inbounds avalanche while skiing on Vail Mountain.
+On January 22, 2012, 13-year-old Taft Conlin was killed by an inbounds avalanche while skiing on Vail Mountain.
 His family subsequently sued Vail Resorts in Broomfield District Court for negligence and wrongful death.
-28-year old Christopher Norris was also killed by an inbounds avalanche on January 22, 2012 at Winter Park, and his family filed a wrongful death lawsuit as well.
+28-year old Christopher Norris was also killed by an inbounds avalanche on January 22, 2012 at Winter Park.
+His family filed a wrongful death lawsuit as well.

 The Skier Safety Act does not specifically state whether an inbounds avalanche is an inherent risk of skiing.
 This is important because if an avalanche is considered an “inherent risk” of skiing, then ski resorts will be able to avoid liability for deaths or injuries caused by inbounds avalanches by relying on a provision in the Act that states “no skier may make any claim against or recover from any ski area operator for injury resulting from any of the inherent dangers and risks of skiing.”
 C.R.S.
 33-44-112.